alexlawrence/declarative/README.md

 countCharacters(document.getElementById('text'), document.getElementById('counter'));
 ```

-Now there is a reusable method and a one liner to intialize our specific counter instance.

 However the problem is that every time we want to use another character counter
 we also have to write one line of initialization code.
 The description and configuration of the counter element is scattered through HTML and JavaScript.
 Some people will argue that this is fine as it follows the best practice of separating the content (HTML)
 and the behaviour (JavaScript).
 This is not really correct.
 Looking at the one line of code we can see while it does contain behaviour and implementation details
 it also holds the description and configuration of our user interface.